agelmore/agelmore.github.io/_posts/2015-4-19-Coverage-map.md

 ![Coverage map]({{ site.url }}/images/bowtie.single.coveragemap.png)

 Looks like pretty even coverage except for those two spots.
 Next I want to see what happens to the coverage after digital normalization (which I pretty much have to use in order to assemble with big files).
+Also, should figure out what those high coverage spots are.